Land remediation relief

 The only restrictions are that a company is not entitled to claim where any of the following applies:

 - the land is in a contaminated state due to the claimant company

 - the claimant company does not have a ‘major interest’ (freehold or a minimum lease of 7 years)

 - the expenditure has been subsidised, for example by grant funding

 - the acquisition cost of the land was specifically discounted in order to account for the cost of remediation works and stated as such in the purchase agreement.

 Derelict Land Relief

 Derelict land relief was introduced by Finance Act 2009, to encourage abandoned sites to be brought back into productive use.
-To qualify, a site must be listed on the English National Land Use Database as being derelict since 1998, or have been derelict for 10 years.
+To qualify, a site must be listed on the English National Land Use Database as being derelict since 1 April 1998.
 For qualifying sites, generous relief is available on demolishing and preparing the site for redevelopment.

 Land Remediation/Derelict Land Tax Credit